RaymondLoranger/persist_config/README.md

 allow the specified configuration files to be persisted.

-For example, if you configured some path to read an external file and want to still read that file even when your app is a dependency without configuration in the parent application.
+For example, if you configured some path to read an external file and want to still read that file when your app is a dependency (without path configuration in the parent app).

 ## Usage